John Fifita

 John Fifita (Sione Fifita) (born 28 July 1959) is a Tongan former professional rugby league footballer who represented Tonga in the 1986 Pacific Cup and played as a professional in England and Australia.

 Playing career

 Fifita played for the St George Dragons between 1984 and 1990, starting in 76 first grade matches for the club.

 In 1986 Fifita was part of the Tonga side that competed in the 1986 Pacific Cup.
 He was named in the team of the tournament.
 He again represented Tonga at the 1988 Pacific Cup.

-In the 1987/88 off-season Fifita travelled to England and played for the Castleford (Heritage № 663) club.
+In the 1987/88 off-season Fifita travelled to England and played for the Castleford club.